stevus/web-browser/README.md

 ### Creating the DOM Tree

 1. The HTML module of the Browser Engine receives a byte stream representing HTML content
+2. The byte stream is converted to characters
-1. A Lexer converts the bytes into a character stream and tokenizes it into the corresponding HTML tags
+3. A Lexer tokenizes the character stream, turning it into the corresponding HTML tags
-1. A Parser arranges the HTML tags into an Abstract Syntax Tree (DOM tree), where all conversions are well defined by the [HTML specification](https://html.spec.whatwg.org/multipage/)[^1]
+4. A Parser arranges the HTML tags into an Abstract Syntax Tree (DOM tree), where all conversions are well defined by the [HTML specification](https://html.spec.whatwg.org/multipage/)[^1]

 ![](./1_bL8cBbr37sv43WW3EfnOKA.webp)
 ![](./1_fraZ1zmnMWMYLhh8TmjlnQ.webp)